SCS Spring School on Digital Chemistry

 The approach's power is demonstrated by data-driven solutions that led to breakthroughs in synthesis prediction, protein structure prediction, and generative chemistry.
 The rapid progress in this area of research is being driven by a growing open-source community and transdisciplinary collaboration in the fields of cheminformatics, machine learning, and molecular modeling.

-In this Summer School, in addition to reviewing the fundamental concepts of machine learning, cheminformatics, and molecular modeling, we will introduce, in hands-on sessions, the essential ingredients for a quicker adoption of data-driven solutions and more effective collaboration.
-The hands-on sessions will focus both on the application of existing open-source toolkits and the acquisition of skills for the development of new technologies.
-The emphasis will be on applications for drug and crop protection discovery.
+In this Summer School, in addition to reviewing the fundamental concepts of machine learning, cheminformatics, and molecular modeling, we introduced, in hands-on sessions, the essential ingredients for a quicker adoption of data-driven solutions and more effective collaboration.
+The hands-on sessions focused both on the application of existing open-source toolkits and the acquisition of skills for the development of new technologies.
+The emphasis was on applications for drug and crop protection discovery.

-Note: You will be working with your own laptop; a basic understanding of Python, i.e. being able to write a simple program, is required.
+a basic understanding of Python, i.e. being able to write a simple program, was required.

 There are quite a few sites that get you started: